You can download the Government as 'Smart Client' Chapter 6 - Appendix as a PDF or find the full text below.

 D&C: Design and Construct.

-Design, Develop and Construct (DDC): The client prepares a schematic design in addition to performance specifications, thereby giving a degree of control over the design output, while still transferring some of the design risk to the construction contractor.
+Design, Develop and Construct (DDC): The client prepares a Concept Design in addition to performance specifications, thereby giving a degree of control over the design output, while still transferring some of the design risk to the construction contractor.

 Design development: is the phase in a construction project where the architect will develop the approved concept design and provide documentation to explain it to the client.
 They also coordinate the work of specialist consultants, provide a schedule of proposed finishes and review the developed design against the budget.
 Following this they coordinate and prepare an updated estimate of the cost of the works.